sathish-t/nanopore-mod-course/materials/manipulate-modified-base.md

 samtools view -c $output_file # count reads
 ```

+One can subset by a list of reads using the `-N` option.
+Please look at the `samtools view` documentation [here](http://www.htslib.org/doc/samtools-view.html).

 ### Subset randomly

 The following command makes a mod BAM file with a subset of randomly-chosen reads
-whose number is set by the input fraction.
+whose total number is set by the input fraction and
+the total number of reads in the input file.

 ```bash
 # fill the following values suitably.